jackycamp/jackycamp/README.md

 I’m @jackycamp

 My favorite sys call is shmget()

 My github is out of date.
-Please take it with a grain of salt.
+Sorry.

 <!---
 jackycamp/jackycamp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.